I’ll be the first to admit that I’m suffering from COVID stagnation.

 Herb Garden: A full vegetable garden is too ambitious for us food gardening newbies, but growing our own herbs is something we always wanted to do.
 Our daughter does this in college with a hydroponic setup inside so the plants are pest free and handy for cooking.

 New physical activity: We’ve enjoyed biking and kayaking around Sanibel for years.
 But I’ve been thinking of trying out windsurfing and a sailing kayak.
 Do something new for yourself.
 If you don’t like water activities, you may consider bowling, archery, or pickleball.
 Our kids love stand up paddleboarding.
 If you don’t already, take advantage of our great bike paths.
 If a traditional bike is too much, try out a trike or an e-bike.
-Look at this wide selection of delicious and smooth flavours of protein powder that will help boost your energy and even build muscle mass.

 Explore: Maybe a trip to Europe isn’t in the cards, but there are some amazing places to check out nearby.
 We’re going to do some inland exploring, including: Myakka River State Park, Big Cypress Preserve and Audubon Corkscrew Swamp.
 Even familiar places can be new experiences by visiting them at different times.
 Try walking the beaches or a favorite trail before dawn or after dark.